-You might or might not have heard about the general strike currently unfolding in Guiana.
-Guiana is a French colony in South America, home of 250,000 people, including 9,000 members of the Indigenous Nations of Kalina, Arawak, Emerillon, Galibi, Palikur, Wayampi and Wayana whose ancestors were slaughtered in trying to prevent the colonization of their land in the 18th century.
+On March 28, 2017, a general strike was declared in Guiana (at the time of printing this issue, (April 27) the barricades have been lifted but the social movement is still unfolding).
+Guiana is a French colony in South America and home to 250,000 people, including 9,000 members of the Indigenous Nations of Kalina, Arawak, Emerillon, Galibi, Palikur, Wayampi and Wayana, whose ancestors were slaughtered while trying to prevent the colonization of their land in the 18th century.
 Thousands of enslaved African bodies were later forcefully brought to Guiana by the French.
-Some became maroons and formed free communities in the rain forest.
-Similarly to other French slavery colonies, the 1948 abolition saw the engineered arrival of Chinese and Indian exploited manpower to the territory.
-It is now only known by most French “metropolitans” as the rocket-launch site of the European Space Program.
+Some became Maroons and formed free communities in the rain forest.
+As in other French colonies, following the 1848 abolition of slavery the territory saw a state-engineered migration of exploited laborers from China and India.
+To most French “metropolitans” now, it is known only for serving as a launch site for the European Space Agency.

-Since 1946, Guiana is one of the five “overseas departments” of France alongside Martinique, Guadeloupe, Mayotte, and La Réunion.
-The departementalisation of four of these colonies was indeed voted a year after the end of WWII in a law drafted by the parliament representatives for Martinique and Guadeloupe (Léopold Bissol), Guiana (Gaston Monnerville), and La Réunion (Raymond Vergès) and eventually carried by Aimé Césaire (who was then Mayor of Fort-de-France, and also representative for Martinique) himself.
-This law was granting the full French citizenship to all colonized subjects in these four territories and it does not require much speculation — Césaire was, of course, very vocal about it — that these representatives were in no way aiming for the current still colonial conditions when drafting this law.
-In fact, the current six overseas departments (Mayotte became a “department” in 2001) are subjected to an ambiguous contradictory designation that, on the one hand, make them fully French when it is to the advantage of the French State, while, on the other hand, deeply neglecting their existence, as well as undermining the legitimate claim to the French full-citizenry for their predominantly racialized populations (cf. articles by Françoise Vergès and Hamid Mokaddem respectively about Mayotte and New Caledonia-Kanaky in the 9th issue of The Funambulist).
+Since 1946, Guiana has been an “overseas department” of France, along with the islands of Martinique, Guadeloupe, and La Réunion — the island of Mayotte became a department in 2001.
+The départementalisation of these four colonies was proposed at the end of WWII in a measure drafted by the parliamentary representatives Léopold Bissol (Martinique and Guadeloupe), Raymond Vergès (La Réunion), and Gaston Monnerville (Guiana), and eventually carried out by none other than Aimé Césaire (who was then Mayor of Fort-de-France and a representative for Martinique).
+This law granted full French citizenship to all colonized subjects in these four territories, and it does not require much speculation — Césaire was, after all, very vocal about it — to recognize that these representatives were in no way aiming to perpetuate the colonial conditions (still in effect to this day) when drafting this law.
+In fact, the five current overseas departments are subject to an ambiguous, contradictory designation that makes their inhabitants fully French when it is to the advantage of the French State, while deeply neglecting the existence of racialized populations and undermining their legitimate claim to full French citizenship (cf. articles by Françoise Vergès and Hamid Mokaddem, respectively, about Mayotte and New Caledonia-Kanaky in the 9th issue of The Funambulist).

 GENERAL STRIKE ///

-Today, Guiana, just like Martinique and Guadeloupe in 2009, undertakes a general strike to protest against the extreme precariousness in which non-public workers have to live and the deep disparity between the level of life in “Metropolitan France” and in the colonies.
-Rallying under the Creole scream “Nou Bon Kesa” (“We Won’t Take It Anymore”), they are dozens of thousands striking and demonstrating — they even succeeded in stopping the launch of a rocket last week — creating what Western media seem unanimous to call “a paralysis” of Guiana in a biased capitalist (and implicitly ableist) reading of the situation.
-The understanding of society in the strict form of flows and the perception of their interruption (the “paralysis”) as a form of violence corresponds, indeed, to the capitalist vision transformed into reality.
+In March and April of 2017, Guiana, just like Martinique and Guadeloupe in 2009, undertook a general strike to protest the extreme precariousness in which non-public workers have to live and the deep disparity between the quality of life in “metropolitan” France and in the colonies.
+Using the Creole phrase “Nou Bon Kesa” (“We Won’t Take It Anymore”) as their rallying cry, tens of thousands of strikers and demonstrators — who even succeeded in stopping the launch of a rocket last week — are creating what the Western media seems to have unanimously agreed on calling a “paralysis” of Guiana, in a biased, capitalist (and implicitly ableist) reading of the situation.
+The understanding of society as strictly a form of flows, and the perception of the protestors’ interruption (the “paralysis”) as a form of violence corresponds, indeed, to the capitalist vision transformed into reality.

-The “500 Brothers,” a group of masked Black men mobilized against criminality and who form one of the core organization in this strike particularly catch the French press’ gaze, revealing the apparently terrifying-yet-fascinating vision that unidentifiable, resolute Black male bodies constitute for white viewers — we can see in this terrified fascination a perfect and rare correspondence of what they actually see and what they imagine seeing.
-As usual, this paranoid fetichization of what is perceived as a violence — made illegal by the 2010 islamophobic law forbidding anyone to “wear an outfit dissimulating the face” in public space — to which the gun and sword logo in the back of the “500 Brothers” (either clumsily or very skillfully) contributes, takes the focus away from the formidable crowds demonstrating these last few days.
+The “500 Brothers,” a group of masked Black men mobilized against criminality, form one of the core organizations in this strike.
+They in particular have caught the French press’s gaze, revealing the apparently terrifying-yet-fascinating vision that unidentifiable, resolute Black male bodies constitute for white viewers — we can see in this terrified fascination a perfect and rare correspondence of what they actually see and what they imagine seeing.
+As usual, this paranoid fetishization of what is perceived as violence — made into official state policy by the 2010 islamophobic law forbidding anyone from wearing “an outfit dissimulating the face” in public space — to which the gun and sword logo on the backs of the “500 Brothers” (either clumsily or very skillfully) contributes, takes the focus away from the formidable crowds demonstrating these last few days.